Frequently Asked Questions

 32. What are each school’s admission criteria?

-Each school’s admission criteria can be found in the school’s admission section of its website.
-Links have been provided on this website.
+Each school’s admission criteria can be found in the admissions section of its website, with links provided on this site.

-Please note that each school’s criteria are individual to that school and your child having taken the Consortium test does not mean that he or she will be eligible to apply to any of the Consortium schools.
-You should, therefore, read carefully through the criteria for any school to which you might be thinking of applying.
+Please note that each school has its own specific criteria, and having taken the Consortium test does not guarantee eligibility to apply to any Consortium school.
+It is important to carefully review the criteria for any school you are considering applying to.

 33. Should my Primary school help my child prepare for the VR Test?